-- (a) a medicinal product within the meaning of the Medicines Act; or - (b) a medicinal health product;

-"missing part", in relation to an application for a patent, means -

-- (a) any drawing; or - (b) any part of the description of the invention for which the patent is sought, which was missing from the application at the date of filing of the application;
+- "marketing approval", in relation to a pharmaceutical product, means a product licence under section 5 of the Medicines Act (Cap.
+176); - "medicinal product" has the same meaning as in the Medicines Act (Cap.
+176); - "missing part", in relation to an application for a patent, means - (a) any drawing; or - (b) any part of the description of the invention for which the patent is sought, which was missing from the application at the date of filing of the application;

 - "mortgage", when used as a noun, includes a charge for securing money or money's worth and, when used as a verb, shall be construed accordingly; - "Office" means the Intellectual Property Office of Singapore incorporated under the Intellectual Property Office of Singapore Act (Cap.
-140); - "Paris Convention" means the Convention for the Protection of Industrial Property signed at Paris on 20th March 1883; - "patent" means a patent under this Act and includes a patent in force by virtue of section 117(3); - "Patent Co-operation Treaty" means the treaty of that name signed at Washington on 19th June 1970;

-"patented invention" means an invention for which a patent is granted and "patented process" shall be construed accordingly;

-"patented product" means a product which is a patented invention or, in relation to a patented process, a product obtained directly by means of the process or to which the process has been applied;

-"person" includes the Government;
+140); - "Paris Convention" means the Convention for the Protection of Industrial Property signed at Paris on 20th March 1883; - "patent" means a patent under this Act and includes a patent in force by virtue of section 117(3); - "Patent Co-operation Treaty" means the treaty of that name signed at Washington on 19th June 1970; - "patented invention" means an invention for which a patent is granted and "patented process" shall be construed accordingly; - "patented product" means a product which is a patented invention or, in relation to a patented process, a product obtained directly by means of the process or to which the process has been applied; - "person" includes the Government; - "pharmaceutical product" means a medicinal product which is a substance used wholly or mainly by being administered to a human being for the purpose of treating or preventing disease, but does not include - (a) any substance which is used solely - (i) for diagnosis or testing; or - (ii) as a device or mechanism, or an instrument, apparatus or appliance; or - (b) any substance or class of substances specified in paragraph 2 or 3 of the Schedule;

-- "pharmaceutical product" means a medicinal product which is a substance used wholly or mainly by being administered to a human being for the purpose of treating or preventing disease, but does not include - - (a) any substance which is used solely - (i) for diagnosis or testing; or - (ii) as a device or mechanism, or an instrument, apparatus or appliance; or - (b) any substance or class of substances specified in paragraph 2 or 3 of the Schedule; - "prescribed form" means a form published by the Registrar under section 115A; - "priority date" means the date determined as such under section 17; - "published" means made available to the public (whether in Singapore or elsewhere) and a document shall be taken to be published under any provision of this Act if it can be inspected as of right at any place in Singapore by members of the public, whether on payment of a fee or not, and "republished" shall be construed accordingly; - "register", when used as a noun, means the register of patents maintained under section 42 and, when used as a verb, means, in relation to any thing, to register or register particulars, or enter notice, of that thing in the register and, when used in relation to a person, means to enter his name in the register;

-"registered foreign patent agent" means a person whose name is entered in the register of foreign patent agents kept in accordance with the rules made under section 104;
+- "prescribed form" means a form published by the Registrar under section 115A; - "priority date" means the date determined as such under section 17; - "published" means made available to the public (whether in Singapore or elsewhere) and a document shall be taken to be published under any provision of this Act if it can be inspected as of right at any place in Singapore by members of the public, whether on payment of a fee or not, and "republished" shall be construed accordingly; - "register", when used as a noun, means the register of patents maintained under section 42 and, when used as a verb, means, in relation to any thing, to register or register particulars, or enter notice, of that thing in the register and, when used in relation to a person, means to enter his name in the register; - "registered foreign patent agent" means a person whose name is entered in the register of foreign patent agents kept in accordance with the rules made under section 104: